Nené (footballer, born 1996)

-Feliciano João Jone (born 15 November 1996), commonly known as Nené, is a Mozambican footballer who plays as a midfielder for CD Costa do Sol and the Mozambique national football team.
+Feliciano João Jone (born 15 November 1996), commonly known as Nené, is a Mozambican footballer who plays as a midfielder for Abu Salim and the Mozambique national football team.

 Career

 International

 Nené made his senior international debut on 28 June 2017, coming on as a 71st-minute substitute for Nuno in a 2-1 victory over Seychelles at the 2017 COSAFA Cup.